michaelnisi/troubled/data/posts/2018/cloudkit.md

 #### Hm…

-As with all network programming, when using CloudKit, although conveniently high level, pessimistic error handling, anticipating the worst, is paramount approaching [fail-safe](https://en.wikipedia.org/wiki/Fail-safe).
+As with all network programming, when using CloudKit, although conveniently high level, pessimistic error handling, anticipating the worst, is paramount for reaching [fail-safe](https://en.wikipedia.org/wiki/Fail-safe) operations.

 #### CloudKit is the obvious choice for synchronized storage of structured data